DesarrolloEnGCP/IAM/IAM.md

 ```bash
 gcloud auth login
 ```
+You are already authenticated with gcloud when running inside the Cloud Shell and so do not need to run this command.
+Do you wish to proceed anyway?
+Do you want to continue (Y/n)?

+Go to the following link in your browser: https://accounts.google.com/o/oauth2/auth?

 ## Ver detalles de configuración (y comprobar que account ha cambiado al usuario con que hicimos login)
 ```bash